sinai-dev/OSLDocs/Basics/SLMenu.md

 Notes:
 * Use the Save and Load buttons in the Template Editor liberally, there is no "Undo" button.
 * To delete something from an SL Pack, you need to manually delete the XML file.
-By default, new packs are created to `Mods\SideLoader\...`.
+By default, new packs are created to `BepInEx\plugins\SideLoader\...`.
 * Please refer to the API pages to understand what each value does on the template.

 ![](https://sinai-dev.github.io/OSLDocs/img/menu.png "SL Menu Overview")